William-Blackie/skip-thought_django_website/README.md

 For Skippy:
 * 8GB of ram, more is better.
 * A recent CPU
-* Around 5GB of storage.
+* Around 8GB of storage.

 For training Skip-Thought vectors:
 * please see my [Skip-Thought Extractive Summariser repo](https://github.com/William-Blackie/Extractive_Skip-thought_Summeriser) for instructions.

-### Software
+### Software Requirements

+#### Linux (Recommended)

+Python 2.7; likely to be already installed on most major distros, developed on Ubuntu 18.04 LTS.

+[docker-compose](https://docs.docker.com/compose/install/) Optional for running the development server in docker for a faster setup.

+#### Windows

 [git bash](https://gitforwindows.org/) - to clone the repo.

-[Anaconda Python 2.7](https://www.anaconda.com/distribution/) - to be able to run the server.
+[pip](https://pip.pypa.io/en/stable/installing/) - Pip to install the dependencies.

+[docker-compose](https://docs.docker.com/compose/install/) Optional for running the development server in docker for a faster setup.

+#### GPU Acceleration

+If using a NVIDIA based GPU as I did install the relevant CUDA and CUDNN files to allow for GPU computation.

-[CUDA 9.0](https://developer.nvidia.com/cuda-90-download-archive)  - to be able to run Theano (used for training and summation)
+[CUDA 9.0](https://developer.nvidia.com/cuda-90-download-archive)  - to be able to run Theano (used for training and summation).

 [CUDNN 7.42](https://developer.nvidia.com/rdp/cudnn-archive) - CUDA updates used in Theano, the files need to be placed in the installation directory of CUDA.

 ## Cloning the repo
-Using git bash:
+Using bash:
 ```
     git clone https://github.com/William-Blackie/skip-thought_django_website
 ```

 ## Installation
 ## Theano
+This is optional as mostly are required for training; allowing for GPU/ CPU selection and other parameters to improve performance.

 Theano requires environment variables to be set, which can be done programmatically but for ease of please save the following into your home directory as theanorc.txt:

 Please make sure the cuda and dnn paths match your own installation.